Meet a Mathematics Major

 What has been your favorite class?

 After my first week in my Differential Equations (MATH 286) class, I truly realized how beautiful mathematics is and how it can be used to put the world into perspective.
 I’ve always loved calculus, whether it be teaching it or brushing up on previously learned approaches to problems.
-These types of courses encourage students to use their intuition and become innovators in regards to problem solving.
+These types of courses encourage students to use their intuition and become innovators in regard to problem solving.

 What are your plans after graduation?